J-Bockhofer/csvenum/README.md

 ## Features

+Generated Code:

 - (Always) - Declaration of the enum with the given variants and doc-strings that include all properties + values

 - (Option, true) - Variant name as and from str functions + std::fmt::Display impl that prints the name and all associated values to a string.

-- (Always) - Declares property values as constants and as and from conversion function between them.
+- (Always) - Declares property values as constants and "as" and "from" conversion function between them.
 You can opt to split the properties into separate files.

 - (Option, true) - Generates an impl block for the enum that contains links to the property conversion functions, also generates a test module.

 - (Always) - Generates a get_all_variants function -> [MyEnum; N_variants]

+Available Types:

+- Const types:
+        - numeric types
+        - &str
+        - tuples
+        - arrays

+- Regex:
+        - will create a const &str and a static `OnceLock<Regex>`
+        - "as"-method will return &Regex
+        - "from"-method iterates over the associated regexes and returns the first match, i.e the matching variant
+        - nested Regex are not planned

 ## Known Issues